-But unlike conventional cyber attacks, the goal of a digital influence warfare campaign is not about degrading the functional integrity of a computer system.
+But unlike conventional cyberattacks, the goal of a digital influence warfare campaign is not about degrading the functional integrity of a computer system.
 Rather, it is to use those computer systems against the target in whatever ways might benefit that attacker's objectives.
-Often, those objectives include a basic "divide and conquer" strategy- a society that is disunited will fight amongst themselves over lots of things, instead of coming together in the face of a threat that only some of them believe is there.
-The emphasis is thus on the middle word "influence", where a broad diversity of activities are meant to shape the perceptions, choices and behaviors of a society-and in some cases the goal may in fact be making the target dysfunctional as a society.
-This is not simply propaganda, fake news or perception manipulation.
+Often, those objectives include a basic "divide and conquer" strategy-a society that is disunited will fight among themselves over lots of things instead of coming together in the face of a threat that only some of them believe is there.
+The emphasis is thus on the middle word "influence," where a broad diversity of activities are meant to shape the perceptions, choices, and behaviors of a society-and in some cases, the goal may in fact be to make the target dysfunctional as a society.
+This is not simply propaganda, fake news, or perception manipulation.
 It is a battle over what people believe is reality and the decisions that each individual makes.
 The victors in this battle are the attackers who have convinced scores of victims to make decisions that directly benefit the attackers.

 As Michael Erbschloe explains, a difference between cyberwarfare and what he describes as "social media warfare" is that "cyber warfare requires a far higher level of technical knowledge and skill.
 Social media warfare is easier to learn and faster to deploy; but effective social media warfare, like cyber warfare, requires discipline and long-term dedication for successful deployment or defense."
 Competency in digital influence warfare can be measured by one's ability to successfully influence perceptions and behaviors through information provided by digital means.
-In 1997, Charles Swett the Acting Deputy Director for Low Intensity Conflict Policy in the U.S. Department of Defense-offered a warning about how the future would include uses of the Internet "for spreading propaganda by extremist groups and disinformation about U.S. activities."4 Unfortunately, we have seen much more than those kinds of influence efforts.
-Nationstates have attempted to impact democratic elections in other countries as well as manipulate the perceptions of their own populations.
+In 1997, Charles Swett-the Acting Deputy Director for Low Intensity Conflict Policy in the U.S. Department of Defense-offered a warning about how the future would include uses of the Internet "for spreading propaganda by extremist groups and disinformation about U.S. activities."
+Unfortunately, we have seen much more than those kinds of influence efforts.
+Nation-states have attempted to impact democratic elections in other countries, as well as manipulate the perceptions of their own populations.
 Attempts to provoke outrage and sow discord among a society have increased dramatically, especially with the rise of social media.
 Today, the Internet offers a unique information environment that brings many advantages to influence warfare campaigns, or what the Atlantic Council's Digital Forensics Lab5 refers to as "cyber-enabled influence operations."
-A recent Soufan Center analysis observed how "All modern conflict now features a significant and growing social media component, an extension of the propaganda that has accompanied war for ages."6 of weaponized narrative,"9 "media manipulation,"10 or "information disorder."11 One report portrays the threat as "an increasingly hostile series of aggressive actions between opposing groups...[while] wars-though among virtual communities-pit states against states, states against non-state actors, and networks of non-state groups against similar networks."12 Throughout these digital influence wars, the attacker wins (and the target loses) by successfully influencing the target to think and do things that benefit the attacker's political, social or other goals.
-We will examine these and other goals at length in Chapter 2, along with a number of prominent examples of digital influence efforts-some of which you have likely seen in your own social media account at some point.
+A recent Soufan Center analysis observed how "all modern conflict now features a significant and growing social media component, an extension of the propaganda that has accompanied war for ages."

+Meanwhile, the Oxford Internet Institute refers to contemporary forms of influence warfare as "computational propaganda," while other researchers have examined the rising threat of "information aggressors" and "information wars-sometimes aimed at persuasion, often morphing into vicious cyberbullying."8 Books, research articles, and reports have been published over the last decade describing the "age of weaponized narrative," "media manipulation," or "information disorder."
+One report portrays the threat as "an increasingly hostile series of aggressive actions between opposing groups . . . [while] wars-though among virtual communities-pit states against states, states against non-state actors, and networks of non-state groups against similar networks."12 Throughout these digital influence wars, the attacker wins (and the target loses) by successfully influencing the target to think and do things that benefit the attacker's political, social, or other goals.
+We will examine these and other goals at length in chapter 2, along with a number of prominent examples of digital influence efforts-some of which you have likely seen in your own social media account at some point.